 Step 13 – Choose the Military Clause Option

 19. Military Clause.
-State whether or not the tenant may terminate the lease agreement early for activity duty in the U.S. armed forces.
+State whether the tenant may terminate the lease agreement early for activity duty in the US Armed Forces.

 Step 14 – Check the Smoking Option

 20. Smoking.
-Note whether smoking is permitted or prohibited on the property.
+Note whether smoking is permitted on the property.

 21. Pets.
-Provide whether or not tenants are allowed to keep pets on the property.
+Explain whether tenants are allowed to keep pets on the property.
 If yes, specify the type of pet(s) and the amount of any pet deposit.

 Step 16 – Check Inspection Checklist Option

 22. Inspection Checklist.
-Specify whether or not the tenant must complete an Inspection Checklist at the time of move-in.
+Specify whether the tenant must complete an Inspection Checklist at the time of move-in.

 If yes, a sample “Exhibit B – Rental Inspection Checklist” is included at the end of this agreement.